chocolate05/rituraut/README.md

 	12>Go to a specified line
 	13>Copy text
 	14>Paste text
+	15>Window resizing handled
-	and many more
+	16>Can change the view of the text editor and many more

 ->The Structure of the Program:
 	 A huge buffer is used to read from and store all the text.
 The buffer is written in a doubly linked- list structure, the text file is break down and represented in list of nodes.
-Adding, replacing, deleting a line or a block involves simple iteration processes that involve O(n) complexity.
-Saving, reading, quitting, and undo are also bounded in the same complexity.
+Adding, replacing, deleting a line or a block involves simple iteration processes that involve O(1) complexity.Otherwise, rearranging the lines, Saving, reading, involves O(n) complexity.

 ->Limitations of the program would be:
-	The text program only reads in ASCII format text files.
+	The text program only reads text files.
 Any other file would not be able to work properly with the editor.

 ->How to use the program?